cakemacaronsy/image_spilterSY/README.md

 # Image Splitter SY

 A web-based tool for splitting images into multiple pieces with various configurations.
+Try it live at [GitHub Pages URL].

 ## Features
 - Split images into different configurations: